Max Immelmann: Wartime career

 Immelmann became one of the first German fighter pilots, quickly building an impressive score of air victories.
 During September, three more victories followed, and then in October he became solely responsible for the air defense of the city of Lille.
 Immelmann became known as The Eagle of Lille (Der Adler von Lille).

 Immelmann flirted with the position of Germany's leading ace, trading that spot off with Oswald Boelcke, another pioneer ace.
 Having come second to Boelcke for his sixth victory, he was second to be awarded the Royal House Order of Hohenzollern for this feat.
 On 15 December, Immelmann shot down his seventh British plane and moved into an unchallenged lead in the competition to be Germany's leading ace.

 Immelmann was the first pilot to be awarded the Pour le Mérite, Germany's highest military honour, receiving it on the day of his eighth win, 12 January 1916.
-The medal became unofficially known as the "Blue Max" in the German Air Service in honor of Immelmann.
+The medal became unofficially known as the "Blue Max" in the German Air Service in honour of Immelmann.
 His medal was presented by Kaiser Wilhelm II on 12 January 1916.
 Oswald Boelcke received his medal at the same time.

 Boelcke scored again two days later.
-Immelmann would chase him in the ace race for the next four months, drawing even on 13 March at 11 each, losing the lead on the 19th, regaining it on Easter Sunday (23 April) 14 to 13, losing it again forever on 1 May.
+Immelmann would chase him in the ace race for the next four months, drawing even on 13 March at 11 each, losing the lead on 19 March, regaining it on Easter Sunday (23 April) 14 to 13, losing it again forever on 1 May.
 It was about this time, on 25 April, that Immelmann received a salutary lesson in the improvement of British aircraft.
 As the German ace described his attack on two Airco DH.2s, "The two worked splendidly together ... and put 11 shots into my machine.
 The petrol tank, the struts on the fuselage, the undercarriage and the propeller were hit ...
 It was not a nice business."

 On 31 May, Immelmann, Max von Mulzer, and another German pilot attacked a formation of seven British aircraft.
 Immelmann was flying a two-gun Fokker E.IV, and when he opened fire, the synchronizing gear malfunctioned.
 A stream of bullets cut off the tip of a propeller blade.
 The thrashing of the unbalanced air screw nearly shook the aircraft's twin-row Oberursel U.III engine loose from its mounts before he could cut the ignition and glide to a dead-stick landing.